 I know there will be setbacks...that there is no easy road to lasting peace.

 But we must persevere--whatever the obstacles, whatever the trials.

-PAGE TWO The American people must confront certain basic truths: The day is past when we can talk of the relationship between our two countries solely in terms of hostility...But we are still far from the day when we can speak of it in terms of real cooperation.
-Soviet government and Soviet society today are a web of contradictions. -- The Soviets are still committeed to an idealogy of conflict; but they now also understand the dangers of mutual extinction through nuclear war, and temper their hostility towards us with a willingness to reduce the likelihood of that nuclear war. -- They still seek to maintain their domination, even at high political cost, over the peoples of Eastern Europe; But they are now also facing the erosion of their empire and the onset of internal problems.
-They cannot forever resist the human urge for liberty. -- The Soviet leaders are more conservative and doctrinaire today than at any other time since Stalin's death; their political system today is sterile ...
+The American people must confront certain basic truths: The day is past when we can talk of the relationship between our two countries solely in terms of hostility...But we are still far from the day when we can speak of it in terms of real cooperation.

+--The Soviets are still committeed to an idealogy of conflict; but they now also understand the dangers of mutual extinction through nuclear war, and temper their hostility towards us with a willingness to reduce the likelihood of that nuclear war.

+--They still seek to maintain their domination, even at high political cost, over the peoples of Eastern Europe; But they are now also facing the erosion of their empire and the onset of internal problems.
+They cannot forever resist the human urge for liberty.